Reduction along strong Dirac maps: Fiber products and universality

 where $L_{\Phi^{-1}(\O)}$ is the Dirac structure defined on $\Phi^{-1}(\O)$ by \eqref{twistpull} when it is viewed as the pullback of the reduction level $(\O,\omega)$ of $X$.
-Therefore the symplectic structure on $\Phi^{-1}(\O)/L_X$ is precisely the one obtained by reduction at $(\O,\omega)$ in Example \ref{orbitred}. \end{proof}
+Therefore the symplectic structure on $\Phi^{-1}(\O)/L_X$ is precisely the one obtained in Example \ref{orbitred} by reduction at $(\O,\omega)$. \end{proof}

-\begin{example} Let $G$ be a complex reductive Lie group with Lie algebra $\g$, and let $\p$ be a parabolic subalgebra of $\g$ with Levi decomposition $\p=\l+\uu$.
-By Example \ref{parared}, for any Hamiltonian $G$-manifold $\Phi:M\too\g$, the reduction

-has the structure of a Hamiltonian Poisson $L$-space.
-By Proposition \ref{quotients}, we may quotient further by the action of $L$ to obtain a Poisson manifold whose partitition into symplectic leaves is given by

-where each $\O$ is an adjoint orbit in $\l$ and $\O\uu$ denotes its preimage under $\varphi$.
-In particular, when $M=T^*G$, we obtain the usual partition into symplectic leaves